 Rašnu’s invocation in legal and judicial contexts underscores the importance of truth and justice in ancient Iranian society.
 His mention in the Persepolis Fortification tablets, a collection of administrative records from the Achaemenid Empire, indicates that his worship was widespread and significant even outside strictly Zoroastrian contexts.

-These tablets reveal that Rašnu was invoked in legal matters, ensuring that justice was served in both civil and criminal cases.
+These tablets reveal that Rašnu was invoked in legal matters, ensuring that justice waved in civil and criminal cases.
 This highlights the deep-rooted belief in divine justice and the importance of maintaining social order through truth and righteousness.

 Rituals and Worship

-Rašnu is invoked in rituals involving fire and water, elements that symbolize truth and purity.
+Rašnu is invoked in fire and water rituals, elements that symbolize truth and purity.
 Fire, considered a sacred element in Zoroastrianism, represents the divine light of Ahura Mazda, the supreme god.
 Water, another sacred element, symbolizes purity and life.
 These rituals were designed to invoke Rašnu’s presence and ensure the integrity of judicial proceedings.
 Devotees recite specific prayers and hymns to Rašnu, seeking his guidance and blessing in matters of justice and truth.
-These rituals often take place in fire temples, where priests perform ceremonies to honor Rašnu and other deities.
+These occur in fire temples, where priests perform ceremonies to honor Rašnu and other deities.

-Anahita, Anahit, or Venus, or in ancient Pahlavi “Ardvisura Anahita” is the goddess of waters in Iranian mythology.
-This goddess was worshiped in the Iranian plateau before the arrival of the Aryans and is older than Zoroasterian mythological figures.
+Anahita, Anahit, Venus, or in ancient Pahlavi, “Ardvisura Anahita,” is the goddess of waters in Iranian mythology.
+She was worshiped in the Iranian plateau before the arrival of the Aryans and is older than Zoroastrian mythology figures.
 Anahita and Sepandārmazgān are two important goddesses in Iranian mythology.
-Anahita has common features with Aphrodite, the goddess of love and fertility in Greek mythology.
+Anahita shares features with Aphrodite, the goddess of love and fertility in Greek mythology.

 Water has been sacred among Iranians since the distant past and was considered the source of life and the birth of nature.